 To create new Tweets later, again access Twitter Ads and then click on the “Creatives” tab and the “Cards” link in the drop down menu:

-If you want to take another look at the process, check out this video which will walk you through what I discussed:
+If you want to take another look at the process, check out this quick video from Twitter themselves which will walk you through what I discussed:

 So, if you were wondering how to tweet a link with a preview image on Twitter, now you know.
 It may seem like a lot of steps but this can be done quickly.
 And, again, once you’ve set up a card, creating new Tweets with different copy is super easy.